 - Without any treads on the sliders, some folks noted that their feet sometimes slipped off while using.

-Available in five colors, Synergee offers a solid pair of core sliders at a competitive price point.
+Available in five colors, this solid pair of core sliders sits a competitive price point.
 Each package also comes with a printed exercise manual depicting five different ways to use these sliders.

 - Double-sided design makes these Elite Sportz Core Sliders functional on a variety of surfaces.

 - Online instructional videos provide insight on a number of different exercises.

 With how-to videos available online, these core sliders provide resources to help you get the most out of this equipment.
 These are designed with two sides: one meant for smooth surfaces, and another for surfaces with more friction.